grafana/grafana/docs/sources/upgrade-guide/when-to-upgrade/index.md

 Having a dependable release process provides users like you with the best Grafana experience possible, and it provides the flexibility to upgrade in a manner that works best for you and your organization.

 {{< admonition type="note" >}}
 Grafana Cloud follows a different release cadence than Grafana OSS and Enterprise.
-To learn more about Cloud release channels, refer to [Rolling release channels for Grafana Cloud](https://grafana.com/docs/rolling-release/).
+In Cloud, Grafana uses Rolling release channels.
+To learn more about release channels, refer to [Rolling release channels for Grafana Cloud](https://grafana.com/docs/rolling-release/).
 {{< /admonition >}}

 ## What to expect from each release type